cloudmesh-community/fa18-516-29/project-report/report.md

-# Installation and Configuration of fully-distributed multi-node Hadoop, Hive and Spark Cluster set up on Amazon EC2 instances
+# Installation and Configuration of fully-distributed multi-node Hadoop, Hive and Spark Cluster on Amazon EC2 instances

 | Shilpa Singh
 | shilsing@iu.edu